2022–23 Liga 3 (Portugal)

-The 2022–23 Liga 3 is second season of Portuguese football's third-tier league, following the reorganization which saw the Campeonato de Portugal moving one level down in the Portuguese football league system.
+The 2022–23 Liga 3 is second season of Portuguese football's third-tier league and the 76th season of recognised third-tier football in Portugal.
 Second season, a total of 24 teams compete in this division for the final time, and reduced to 20 teams for next season.

 Format

 This competition consists of a first stage with all the teams then proceed to a promotion or relegation series depending on their performance.